s3ql/s3ql/README.rst

 S3QL is a file system that stores all its data online using storage services like `Google Storage`_, `Amazon S3`_, or OpenStack_.
-S3QL effectively provides a hard disk of dynamic, infinite capacity that can be accessed from any computer with internet access.
+S3QL effectively provides a virtual drive of dynamic, infinite capacity that can be accessed from any computer with internet access.

 S3QL is a standard conforming, full featured UNIX file system that is